-Treatment with CGRP inhibitors resulted in higher total costs, more migraine-free days, and increased QALYs compared to no treatment in both chronic and episodic migraine among patients for whom at least one but not more than two previous preventive therapies had failed (Table 4.13 and 4.14).
-Similarly, when compared with onabotulinum toxin A, the CGRP inhibitors were associated with higher costs, increased migraine-free days and slightly more QALYs.
+Treatment with CGRP inhibitors resulted in higher total costs, more migraine-free days, and increased QALYs compared to no preventive treatment in both chronic and episodic migraine among patients for whom at least one but not more than three previous preventive therapies had failed (Table 4.13 and 4.14).
 In both comparisons for the CGRP inhibitors, the drug costs were responsible for the majority of the total costs over the two-year period.
 The drug costs and total costs were lower in the fremanezumab treated group because of higher discontinuation rates when compared to erenumab.